mt-support/tribe-ext-custom-datepicker-start-date/readme.txt

 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Restrict the event start date for non-Administrator users.
 Disallows setting a start date in the past by default.
-Filters exist for customizing to something else and for setting a maxDate.
+Filters exist for customizing to something else and for setting a maximum future start date.
 Works for new and existing events on the wp-admin event add/edit screen and, if applicable, the Community Events add/edit event form.

 == Description ==